akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 handles concurrency and distribution at the fundamental level instead of ad hoc patched attempts to bring these features to OOP.

-Challenges that actors solve include:
+Challenges that actors solve include the following:

 * How to build and design high-performance, concurrent applications.
 * How to handle errors in a multi-threaded environment.